Controlling and processing personal data

 Any transfer of personal data outside the EU or to an international organisation will be strictly regulated under the GDPR.
 The Regulation also applies to any onward transfer of personal data from one non-EU member state to another.

-Such a transfer of personal data may only take place where the European Commission has decided that the non-EU member state or business sector within that country has an adequate level of data protection in place.
+Such a transfer of personal data may take place where the European Commission has decided that the non-EU member state or business sector within that country has an adequate level of data protection in place.
 In deciding if there is adequate protection, the Commission will look at that country's laws, respect for human rights, the existence of any data protection authority and the international commitments that country has made relating to personal data.
 After deciding if a country or sector has adequate data protection, the Commission will continue to monitor that country in terms of its data protection practices.

 If a controller or processor wants to transfer data to an unapproved country, sector or international organisation, that controller or processor must provide the appropriate safeguards and ensure that any data subjects will still be able to exercise their rights.